Guidance

 If on 1 October 2023 you have not yet started to take your benefits, your pension input amounts for the remedy period will not change.
 When you retire or access your benefits, you will have to choose if you want the new scheme or legacy scheme benefits during the remedy period.
 Normally this choice will not change your pension input amount.

-If on 1 October 2023 you had started to take some of your benefits or you are the beneficiary of a member who has died, you will be given an immediate choice as to whether you receive legacy or new scheme benefits for the remedy period.
+If on 1 October 2023 you had started to take some of your benefits or you are the legal personal representative of a member who has died, you will be given an immediate choice as to whether you receive legacy or new scheme benefits for the remedy period.
 Your pension input amount will change only if you chose new scheme benefits and the pension input amount is lower than the pension input amount for legacy scheme benefits.

 Your scheme administrator will calculate any changes.
 If you previously received a pension saving statement, your scheme administrator will send you a revised pension savings statement.